Scalable Policy Maximization Under Network Interference: MODEL SETUP

-We allow for an entirely new network, including new nodes, at each time period.
-Therefore, our node-level reward functions depend both on the treatment assignments as well as the network at time $t$.
-We also want to enforce some structure on the interference patterns.
-To do so, we adopt the SANIA assumptions \citep{sussman2017, belloni} for the node-level reward functions.
-Let $\mathcal{N}_{t,i}$ denote the set of neighbors of node $i$ at time $t$, i.e. for all $j \in \mathcal{N}_{t,i}$, $[\mbf{A}_{t}]_{i,j} = 1$. \begin{assumption} For all nodes $i$, the reward function $r_{t,i}$ satisfies the neighborhood interference assumption (NIA) if for all treatment assignments $\mbf{Z}_t$, $\mbf{Z}_t'$ that agree on the set $\mathcal{N}_{t,i} \cup i$, $r_{t,i}(\mbf{Z}_t) = r_{t,i}(\mbf{Z}_t')$. \end{assumption} NIA requires that a node's reward function is only dependent on its own treatment and the treatment status of its neighbors.
-This assumption reduces the input space of the reward functions.
-For example, with $n=100$ and no assumptions on the interference pattern, the reward function of each node depends on the entire $100$-length vector of treatment assignments, implying $2^n$ possible inputs.
-Under NIA, the reward functions depend only on the treatment status of the corresponding node and its neighbors, therefore reducing the dimension of the input space to the degree of the node (which in our motivating settings is orders of magnitude smaller than the size of the network).
-Note that \cite{agarwal2024} also assumes NIA under the name ``sparse network interference.''
+We adopt the neighborhood interference assumption \citep{sussman2017, belloni} for the node-level reward functions.
+Let $\mathcal{N}_{t,i}$ denote the set of neighbors of node $i$ at time $t$, i.e. for all $j \in \mathcal{N}_{t,i}$, $[\mbf{A}_{t}]_{i,j} = 1$. \begin{assumption} For all nodes $i$, the reward function $r_{i}$ satisfies the neighborhood interference assumption (NIA) if for all treatment assignments $\mbf{Z}_t$, $\mbf{Z}_t'$ that agree on the set $\mathcal{N}_{t,i} \cup \{i\}$, $r_{i}(\mbf{Z}_t;\mbf{A}_t) = r_{i}(\mbf{Z}_t';\mbf{A}_t)$. \end{assumption} NIA requires that a node's reward function depends only on its own treatment and the treatment status of its neighbors, reducing the dimension of the input space.
+For example, with $n=100$ and no assumptions on the interference pattern, the reward function of each node depends on the entire $100$-length vector of treatment assignments, implying $(L+1)^n$ possible inputs.
+Under NIA, a node with degree $d$ would have a reward function with $(L+1)^{(d+1)}$ inputs.

-In addition to NIA, we require the reward functions to satisfy the Symmetrically Received Interference Effects and the Additivity of Main Effects assumptions (\cite{sussman2017}).
-For the purpose of defining these assumptions, we will write the reward functions as $r_{t,i}(Z_{t,i}, \mbf{Z}_{\mathcal{N}_{t,i}})$, where $Z_{t,i}$ is node $i$'s treatment status and $\mbf{Z}_{\mathcal{N}_{t,i}}$ is its neighbors' treatment status. \begin{assumption} The reward function $r_{t,i}$ satisfies additivity of main effects if \end{assumption}
+Under NIA, the vector of node-level reward functions can be represented as linear in a parameter vector $\boldsymbol{\theta}$ containing treatment and interference effect parameters \citep[eq.~4.1]{sussman2017}:

+where $\mbf{H}(\mbf{Z}_t;\mbf{A}_t)$ is an $n\times p$ feature matrix that maps treatment assignments and network structure onto the effect parameters.
+We emphasize that linearity is not a modeling assumption but a reparameterization that directly follows from the neighborhood interference assumption (see Supplement Section 1 for details).
+However, without further assumptions, the dimension of $\boldsymbol{\theta}$ still inhibits scalable exploration and exploitation as each node has on the order of $(L+1)^{d+1}$ parameters.
+The following assumptions further restrict the form of interference.